 find_pdfs

-that takes a directory as an argument and searches for PDFs in the local file system"Check that the code was committed:
+that takes a directory as an argument and searches for PDFs in the local file systemCheck file that was created by running a shell command to dump its contents:

 Now that it has been verified that Aider made a local commit, it would be nice to have a way to test the function that Aider created.